2013–14 North American winter: Pre-Christmas storm complex

 On December 19, a strong cold front moved southward across much of the Great Plains.
 By daybreak on December 20, temperatures in many parts of Oklahoma had dropped to mostly between 10 and 30 °F. However, despite the freezing temperatures, the depth of the cold air was rather shallow, with a depth of generally no more than 1500 ft.
 As a result of the shallow depth of the front, once the front reached parts of the higher terrain in northwestern Arkansas, the front stalled, leaving areas just ahead of the front significantly colder than areas behind it.
 While temperatures in much of the Plains remained at or below freezing, an upper low was forming over the Southwestern United States.
 As the low pushed eastward and northeastward across parts of eastern New Mexico and West Texas, it interacted with moisture over the Southern Plains; there was an unusually high amount of moisture across the area for December, and the low drew much of it over the cold air-mass near the surface.
 With the moisture in place, light rain began to fall in some locations prior to sunset.
 The rain persisted and spread from southwest to northeast overnight, with moderate rain beginning to fall across much of Southwest, Central, and northeastern Oklahoma and Southeast Kansas.
 By late morning on December 21, much of the rain had ended in Southwest and Central Oklahoma, where many areas had received over 0.25 in of ice accumulation with some locations receiving over 0.50 in or even, in localized areas, 0.75 in of ice; isolated power outages occurred, and multiple trees and tree limbs were broken and/or pulled down by the weight of the ice.
 Heavy icing continued along the Interstate 44 corridor and parts of Osage County in Oklahoma; in these areas, there were reports of 0.50–0.75 in of ice, and in southeastern Oklahoma and extreme northwestern Arkansas, there were lesser reports of 0.25–0.50 in of ice.
 Additional ice totals occurred in Southeast Kansas, where there were isolated locations which received ice accumulations of as high as 0.75 in.

 Early January blizzard

-Early 2014 cold wave
+On January 3, Boston had a temperature of 2 °F with a -20 °F wind chill, and over 7 in of snow.
+Boxford, Massachusetts recorded 23.8 in.
+Fort Wayne, Indiana had a record low of -10 °F. In Michigan, over 11 in of snow fell outside Detroit and temperatures around the state were near or below 0 °F. New Jersey had over 10 in of snow, and schools and government offices closed.
+Over a dozen deaths were attributed to the cold wave, with dangerous roadway conditions and extreme cold cited as causes.